 Geometry More Enjoyment and More Challenge

-An online textbook covering a full year course of high school plane geometry (through Core Curriculum) with interactives, videos, and problem sets.
+An online textbook covering a full year course of high school plane geometry (through Core Curriculum standards) with interactives, videos, and problem sets.

 About the Book